TOP 10 THINGS TO DO IN CANBERRA

 If you love the sports, then you must not miss this.
 Get up close to the elite athletes, gymnasts, swimmers and cyclists that train at the Australian Institute of Sport in Canberra.
 The institute welcomes visitors and offers regular tours where visitors can watch Australia’s finest going through their paces.
 Many of the facilities, including a 50-metre swimming pool, tennis courts and fully equipped gym, are open to the public.
 Please refer to the website – https://www.ais.gov.au/visit – to ensure the timings & availability for your tour.

 Attend the annual Floriade festival, one of Canberra’s most colourful events, which attracts plant lovers from around the world.
 For something more pastoral, venture out to the National Arboretum.
 The ambitious project, launched in 2005, features 48,000 trees, plus a visitor’s centre, restaurant and gift shop.
 Entry is free.

 LAKE BURLEY GRIFFIN

 Discover Lake Burley Griffin — one of Canberra’s most prominent landmarks.
 The expanse of water is used for leisure activities including yachting, kayaking and windsurfing.
 The best way to experience this man-made wonder is by cycling around its 35-kilometre (21.7 miles) perimeter.
 Cycle Canberra can deliver bikes to your hotel or to the lake.

+Take your inner photographer out, as we’re sure you’re gonna love it.
 Taking to the outdoors is easy in the nation’s capital.
 Jogging, cycling and hiking are popular pastimes.
 The city has developed a number of heritage trails that showcase its urban design.
 Best known is Mount Ainslie Lookout, which offers spectacular views of landmarks such as the Australian War Memorial, Anzac Parade and Parliament House.
 Entry is free.

 WINE AND DINE